Possible Bearish Inside Day Candle Pattern Detected for Las Vegas Sands (NYSE:LVS) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Las Vegas Sands (NYSE:LVS)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Las Vegas Sands (NYSE:LVS) based on the price action in the company's shares.
-Today's price range of $64.75 and $65.61 is within yesterday's high and low of the day.
+Yesterday's price range of $64.48 and $65.61 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Las Vegas Sands may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Las Vegas Sands Corp owns and operates casino resorts and convention centers.
 The Company operates in the United States, Macau and Singapore.
 Las Vegas Sand offers a wide range of gaming activities and entertainment as well as overnight accommodations, while its expo centers host a wide range of entertainment shows, expositions, and other activities.